Environmental Exposures

 Clean Food

-Environmental chemicals, such as, heavy metals, pesticides, plastics, flame and water retardants, non-stick coatings and fabric protectors, food packaging, or pharmaceutical and personal care products can contaminate our food through various pathways.
+Environmental chemicals, such as, heavy metals, pesticides, plastics, flame and water retardants, non-stick coatings and fabric protectors, food packaging, or pharmaceutical and personal care products can contaminate our food with chemical contamination of water, soil and ultimately our food supply.

 Persistent Organic Pollutants

 Many of these chemicals, which are now banned, are called Persistent Organic Pollutants (POPs) because they are difficult to breakdown and thus remain in our food environment (freshwater, the oceans, soil, air, and livestock) for decades.
-POPs can become more potent as they move through the food chain and are stored in fatty tissues.
+In addition, POPs can become more potent as they move through the food chain, are ingested, and then stored in fatty tissues.
 Unfortunately, most humans, even newborns, have measurable levels of these chemicals.
-Other chemicals, not considered POPs, are metabolized fairly quickly and removed by the body.
+Other chemicals, not considered POPs, are metabolized more quickly and can be more easily removed by the body.

 Cooking Methods